Category Archives: Cartoons

 All This And Self-Mockery Too

 As if anyone needed another reason to fancy Halle Berry, she turns out to have a GSOH as well: Halle Berry thanked the makers of Catwoman for “putting me in a God-awful movie” when she turned up to collect her worst actress Razzie award.
-The actress, whose surprise appearance got her a standing ovation from a […]
+The actress, whose surprise appearance got her a standing ovation from […]

 Back To The Drawing Board

 I had started on this spoof combining the Mark Thatcher and Harry Windsor stories.
 You know the sort of thing: “So, Mr Thatcher, this was an ironic coup?
-Well, yah, we’d a bit to drink and a couple of chums had dressed up in fatigues for a party and one of the fellas—an old friend from […]
+Well, yah, we’d a bit to drink and a couple of chums had dressed up in fatigues for a party and one of the fellas—an old friend […]

 Toonophilia Too Far